-Sunlight is a furling headsail’s worst enemy since the sail lives on the headstay for the whole summer.
-Most cruising sailors protect their sails from the sun with covers sewn on leech and foot made out of UV resistant material such as Sunbrella or WeatherMaxx.
-However these covers add a lot of weight to the leach of the sail, which makes the sail sag instead of fly well in light air.
+Sunlight is a furling headsail’s worst enemy since the sail lives on the headstay all season.
+Most cruising sailors protect their sails from the sun with covers sewn on leech and foot made out of UV-resistant material such as Sunbrella or WeatherMax.
+However, these covers add a lot of weight to the leech of the sail, which makes the sail sag instead of fly well in light air.

-The Jib sock is made out of the same UV-resistant materials as used for mainsail covers and biminis, so you’ll be able to match the boat’s protective covers.
+The Jib Sock is made out of the same UV-resistant materials as used for mainsail covers and biminis, so you’ll be able to match the boat’s other protective covers.